Mobile device access

 Take the website for Hyundai as an example.
 If you load hyundai.com in a desktop browser, the first thing you’ll see are big, bold images that evoke an emotional connection to their vehicles.
 In addition, you see a robust navigation, callouts to various benefits of owning a Hyundai, site search and social media links.

-Now load hyundai.com in your mobile browser and you have a stripped-down version of the website.
+Now load hyundai.com in your mobile browser and you have a stripped-down minature version of the desktop website.
 Yet the most prominent feature is still the same: a relatively big image of their latest vehicle model, followed by several other (mobile-optimized) images of vehicles.
-You don’t see the complex navigation and other callouts in the mobile version.
-They chose to focus their mobile site on their primary business objective, which is to evoke an emotional connection with their cars through bold imagery.
+This is an example of a company's failure to address mobile.

 3. Study the Data of the Past Before Moving Forward.